Boomer Creek - the farm, vineyard and Walters family

 Boomer Creek was first settled in the early 1800’s and the Property derives its name from the local wildlife, with a ‘boomer’ being a large male kangaroo.

 Boomer Creek was first established under the Walters name by Colin Walters Senior in 1969.
 It is currently a third generation family owned and operated property which is quite diverse in farm production.

 Aside from our vineyard we also breed fine wool Merino sheep, Hampshire sheep for the lamb market and stud classic and miniature Herefords all of which play a big part in our farm production, and alongside we also have our 3 hectare olive grove.

-Boomer Creek Vineyard is a single site 3 hectare block rolling down hill towards the ocean, which is set on a easterly sun aspect, overlooking Schouten Island and the Little Swanport estuary.
+Boomer Creek Vineyard is a single site 3 hectare block, with the first plantings taking place in 2012 with the remainder to follow in 2013.
+The site is set on a easterly facing slope rolling down hill towards the ocean, overlooking Schouten Island and the Little Swanport estuary.

 Soils are a Jurassic dolerite and deep red clay loam which give our wines their own unique flavour.
 Current varieties grown are Riesling, Pinot Noir and Chardonnay, with plans to expand into some hearty reds in the not so distant future.